This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Long Beach is a stunning 30-minute drive north of Dunedin, via Port Chalmers or Waitati.
 Known in Māori as Warauwerawera, the small coastal settlement consists mostly of holiday homes, giving it an idyllic and somewhat sleepy atmosphere.

-A rock climbing mecca, the beach boasts 2.4 kilometres of shimmering white sand and coastal rock formations, including a massive cave at the far end of the beach.
+A rock-climbing mecca, the beach boasts 2.4 kilometres of shimmering white sand and coastal rock formations, including a massive cave at the far end of the beach.

 The relatively calm surf and out of the way location, make it a great swimming and picnicking spot although there is no surf life-saving patrol on duty here.

-Bird life around the beach and lagoon area often includes blue penguins, seals, terns, pukeko, herons, spoonbills, and ducks.
+Bird life around the beach and lagoon area often includes blue penguins, seals, terns, pūkeko, herons, spoonbills, and ducks.

-Macandrew Bay
+Macandrew Bay Summer

-Purakaunui Beach
+Pūrākaunui Beach

-Not to be confused with Purakaunui Falls in the Catlins area, this beach is Dunedin’s own, lying at the mouth of Purakaunui Inlet.
-A white sand beach that is good for fishing and swimming with care, Purakaunui has great views of Warrington and Otago’s green north coast with its many dormant volcanic cones.
+Not to be confused with Purakaunui Falls in the Catlins area, this beach is Dunedin’s own, lying at the mouth of Pūrākaunui Inlet.
+A white sand beach that is good for fishing and swimming with care, Pūrākaunui has great views of Warrington Beach and Otago’s green north coast with its many dormant volcanic cones.

-To get there, travel to Port Chalmers and as you enter Port turn left, following the signs to Long Beach, and head along Purakaunui Road.
 You can go to see the attractive Purakaunui settlement or drive around the inlet past Osbourne, following the road.
 It’s best to park at the start of the forestry track and walk to the beach, as the track is narrow and covered in soft sand.

 Sandfly Bay

-Sandfly Bay is a bay with large dunes on the Otago Peninsula, 15 km east of central Dunedin.
+Sandfly Bay is a beach with large dunes on the Otago Peninsula, 15 km east of central Dunedin.
 The bay was often thought by locals to have been named for a small biting insect known as the Sandfly, but this is incorrect.
 It was named after the sand which, given the windy nature of this coast, flies from the dunes surrounding the bay.

 An island at the north-eastern end of the bay is known as Lion Rock or Lion's Head Rock, due to its shape.
-A distinctive landmark, it can be clearly seen in good weather from Second Beach, close to Saint Clair.

 The beach is a popular site for the Hooker's Sea Lion to bask on the sand.
-It is also an excellent site for washed up Durvillea Antarctica to be found.

-Smails and Tomahawk Beaches
+Smails & Tomahawk Beaches

 Tomahawk and Smails Beaches are separated by a cave-riddled headland of black volcanic rock.
 Neighbouring the excellent St Clair and St Kilda beaches, they have white sand dunes leading down to beaches with excellent surf breaks and increasing numbers of wildlife.

-To get to Tomahawk Beach, drive along to the suburb of Ocean Grove and Tomahawk Road until you pass a bridge beside an urban racehorse training track, turn right after the bridge into the carpark and walk the track across the dune onto the beach.
 The stream running across the beach comes from Tomahawk Lagoon, a picturesque home for black swans and many other native birds and plants.

 With very low tides, Tomahawk and Smails Beaches join to become one golden swathe of sand that can take nearly an hour to walk from one end to the other.